Jute-The golden fibre of the globe

 Jute fibers are interminable (1 to 4 meters), lustrous, silky and golden brown in color.
 Jute plants need plain alluvial soil and standing water.
 Monsoon climate offers the best condition for growing Jute (warm and wet).
 During the monsoon - temperatures range from 20 to 40 °C and humidity ranges of 70%–80% - which are favorable for successful Jute cultivation.
 Mainly Jute requires 5–8 cm of weekly rainfall (more during the sowing).
 Soft water is fundamental for Jute production.
 You will not be able to grow Jute in European back gardens as Jute needs tropical rainfall, warm weather and high humidity.

 When low cost is more important than durability, Jutes are the best choice.
 For example - coffee sacks and cotton bale cover.
-You are most probably familiar with Jute as used as twine to tie garden plants, also as a hessian fabric (or burlap in the US).
-Jute is used in bags, shopping bags, rugs and carpets, chair coverings and environmentally friendly coffins too!
+You are most probably familiar with Jute as used as twine to tie garden plants, also as a hessian fabric (or burlap in the US or Canada).
+Jute is used in sacks, bags, rugs and carpets, chair coverings and environmentally friendly coffins too!
 Jute stands as partly a textile fiber cum partly wood.
 Jute fiber has reliability, strength, durability and versatility - and most economical.
 Jutes have a low carbon footprint, feeds the soil and all parts of the plant can be used.

-Jute also stands useful as geotextile fabric that is laid over the soil to stabilize it against landslides - and also control erosion.
+Jute also stands useful as geotextile that is laid over the soil to stabilise it against landslides - and also control erosion.
 As the plants get established, the Jute fabric starts to become biodegradable.
-Experimental use of Jute fiber in commercial paper production has proved quite successful.
+Experimental use of Jute fibre in commercial paper production has proved quite successful.